google-map-react/google-map-react/README.md

 ### Works with your Components

-Instead of the ugly Google Maps markers, balloons and other map components, you can render your cool animated react components on the map.
+Instead of the default Google Maps markers, balloons and other map components, you can render your cool animated react components on the map.

 ### Isomorphic Rendering